decentraland/adr/RFC/RFC-14-p2p-adapter.md

 - When two peers are unable to see each other, it's hard to identify if there is a network failure or they are in different clusters, or a bug in the client.
 - Since all peers broadcast information on an ever-changing logical mesh (every tick the relay changes), it's almost impossible to measure latency.
 The impact of the number of packages that are circulating around the network or even how many are been currently relayed isn't measurable.
 The relay suspension mechanism that prevents the network to be flooded with packages also prevents the stabilization of the mesh.
 - We don't have a way to measure the impact of the "suspension relay" heuristic, which means we don't know if the available routes are efficient.
-- There are two unhandled scenarios which may cause messages to not be deliver:
+- There are two unhandled scenarios that may cause messages to not be delivered:
   - if there are two clusters (or more), peers will be completely isolated between each other, no communication using the P2P mesh is possible.
   - At some point, relay suspension may suspend the only peer that is able to deliver a message.
 This is a temporal failure, since the next time the mesh is negotiated, the delivery will be resumed.